hanami/controller/README.md

 response = action.call(id: 23, name: "test")
 ```

-#### Whitelisting
+#### Declaring allowed params

-Params represent an untrusted input.
+By default, params represent untrusted input.
-For security reasons it's recommended to whitelist them.
+For security reasons it's recommended to use hanami-validations to validate the input and remove invalid params.

 ```ruby
 require "hanami/validations"